centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 </TabItem>
 <TabItem value="BBDO v3" label="BBDO v3">

-**No Protobuf 3 version of this event.**
+The event is the same as in BBDO v2.
+There is no Protobuf event.

 </TabItem>
 </Tabs>

 ### Host parent

-This is a configuration event sent to declare a host parent.
+This is a configuration event sent when a host parent is defined.
 Even in BBDO v3, we still use the BBDO v2 version of this event.

 <Tabs groupId="sync">